 Why do you need a surface finish on a circuit board?

-A PCB surface finish is a coating between the bare copper at the solderable area and the components on the circuit board.
+The surface finish is a coating between the bare copper at the solderable area and the components on the circuit board.
 It protects the copper surface from oxidation.
-During assembly, the surface coating prepares the board surface for soldering components and also enhances the PCB’s shelf life.
+During assembly, the surface coating prepares the board surface for soldering components.

 Types of surface coating